HarshSharma12/fun-scripts/README.md

-[barron1.txt](barron1.txt) | Barron's word list for GRE along with the meanings [mp3Download.py](mp3Download.py) | Reads name of songs from listOfSongs.txt file and downloads them [whatsappEmojiSpam.js](whatsappEmojiSpam.js) | Spam your friends on whatsapp with random emojis
+[barron1.txt](barron1.txt) | Barron's word list for GRE along with the meanings [mp3Download.py](mp3Download.py) | Reads name of songs from listOfSongs.txt file and downloads them [whatsappEmojiSpam.js](whatsappEmojiSpam.js) | Spam your friends on whatsapp with random emojis [whatsappTextSpam.js](whatsappTextSpam.js) |  Spam your friends on whatsapp with random text

 All files provided under The MIT License (MIT)